Looking to the Year Ahead: Predictions for HealthCare Navigation and Digital Experiences

-Each day, our team at HealthSparq focuses on building software and programs to help our health plan clients make navigating the world of health care and their benefits a bit easier for their members.
-Since health care and technology are changing rapidly, we stay on top of the latest trends by attending industry events, reading a lot and meeting with clients to discuss their most pressing needs.
-Looking at what’s ahead in 2019, I see many new exciting opportunities and difficult challenges for health care.
-Below are some of my personal predictions for the rest of the year.
+Each day, our team at HealthSparq focuses on building software and programs to help our health plan clients make navigating the world of healthcare and their benefits a bit easier for their members.
+Since healthcare and technology are changing rapidly, we stay on top of the latest trends by attending industry events, reading a lot and meeting with clients to discuss their most pressing needs.
+Looking at what’s ahead in 2019, I see many new exciting opportunities and difficult challenges for healthcare.
+Below are some of my personal predictions for healthcare navigation and digital experiences:

 Digital strategy is no longer an afterthought